DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Roadmap.md

 ## Roadmap features

-### Accounts payable
+#### Accounts payable
 - Create vendor from ABN - where ABN validation is enabled for the legal entity

-#### Accounts payable
 - ER format Payment advice
 - Import Return files